elena-krismer/citr/README.md

 to create and insert formatted Markdown citations into the current document.

+## Modification: loads bibtex from Github repository instead of CRAN to avoid compatibility issues

 ## Installation

 ~~You can either use the stable version of `citr` from CRAN,~~ Due to an intermittently orphaned dependency, `citr` is currently not on CRAN.
 Due to continuing SARS-CoV-2 related lockdowns, I'm having trouble allocating time to a resubmission.
 In the meantime, please install `citr` from this GitHub repository (see below).